mobiletest2016/machine-learning-articles/articles/a-gentle-introduction-to-long-short-term-memory-networks-lstm.md

 ### Why vanishing gradients?

 The vanishing gradients problem in classic RNNs occurs because they were trained with a backpropagation variant called **Backpropagation through time** (BPTT; Wikipedia, 2010).
 To understand how BPTT works, we'll have to take a look at recurrent neural networks again.
-In the figure below, we can see a recurrent network, handling an input \[latex\]a\_t\[/latex\] for some time step and generates a prediction \[latex\]y\_{t+1}\[/latex\] for the next timestep.
-The hidden state of the previous attempt is passed to the network as well and is often a vector of zeroes at \[latex\]t = 0\[/latex\] (Wikipedia, 2010).
+In the figure below, we can see a recurrent network, handling an input $a\_t$ for some time step and generates a prediction $y\_{t+1}$ for the next timestep.
+The hidden state of the previous attempt is passed to the network as well and is often a vector of zeroes at $t = 0$ (Wikipedia, 2010).

-When unfolded through time, we can see the chained passages of inputs \[latex\]a\_t\[/latex\] across the entire time domain.
+When unfolded through time, we can see the chained passages of inputs $a\_t$ across the entire time domain.
 We also see the hidden state changing over time, being used continuously for generating the subsequent input.
 Effectively, we're 'copying' the network, but every copy of the network has the same parameters (Wikipedia, 2010).
 We can then simply apply backpropagation for computing the gradients, like we're used to.

 ![](images/Unfold_through_time.png)